kubewarden/rfc/rfc/0023-kubewarden-stack-telemetry.md

 The telemetry server will be an instance of the [Longhorn upgrade-responder](https://github.com/longhorn/upgrade-responder).
-This server will receive information from controllers and store it in an InfluxDB database for further analysis.
+This server receives information from controllers and store it in an InfluxDB database for further analysis.

 The server exposes an endpoint to receive a JSON payload with the following